Skip to Content

 Where can you buy shishito peppers?

-What to Serve with Blistered Shishito Peppers
+What to Serve with Shishito Peppers

 If you want a dipping sauce for these peppers, here are some options we recommend!